jacobvarner/100-days-of-code/r1-log.md

 ### R1D17

 The first of many busy days of moving, so not the most time for code.
 However, I managed to squeeze in an hour where I went over the requirements for the Calculator project on freeCodeCamp and then stubbed out my components.
 I can already tell one of the bigger challenges in this project will be coming up with a method to handle the actual calculator functions.

+### R1D18

+I got quite a bit done today and it made me more confident in my ability to write React components.
+I have a fully rendered and themed application and now just need to handle the button presses and the calculator logic which will be a different challenge altogether.
+I think I have my React components set up to where I shouldn't have to tweak much tomorrow.